eamena-project/eamena-arches-dev/data/bulk/README.md

     B --> E[XLSX BU merged];
     D --> E;
     E --check duplicated--> E;
-    E -- back to EAMENA --> A;
-    E -- back to Mega-J --> C;
 ```

 In this example, the merged XLSX dataset will be sorted and/or filtered by toponyms, coordinates, or any relevant fields to group rows refering to the same HPs.
 Then two cases can occur:

 1. total matching/perfect duplicates: one of them is removed
-2. partial matching: the *n* rows are merged in a single record
+2. partial matching: the *n* rows are merged in a single record, like this:

 | UNIQUEID | Assessment.Investigator.-.Actor | Investigator.Role.Type   | Assessment.Activity.Type | Assessment.Activity.Date | GE.Assessment(Yes/No) | Resource.Name | Name.Type             |
 |----------|---------------------------------|--------------------------|--------------------------|--------------------------|-----------------------|---------------|-----------------------|